Can progesterone help recovery from Polycystic Ovarian Syndrome (PCOS)?

 Insulin resistance is not always found in PCO, but if it is, it must be reversed.
 This will lower insulin levels, which in turn lowers androgen levels.

 Insulin resistance can be present from birth.
 If a diet with an excess of folic acid and a deficiency of vitamin B12 and the amino acid taurine is eaten by the mother while pregnant, the child will be affected.
 Neither B12 nor taurine is found in plants.
-A lack of vitamin D while pregnant can lead to insulin resistance in the child too.
+A lack of Vitamin D3 while pregnant can lead to insulin resistance in the child too.

-Insufficient vitamin D is now thought to be the principal cause of insulin resistance... have a blood test done.
-For more information on vitamin D please see here.
+Insufficient Vitamin D3 is now thought to be the principal cause of insulin resistance... have a blood test done.
+For more information on Vitamin D3 please see here.

-Cycles can be very erratic or non-existent in PCO, if this is the case use a 28 day cycle to begin with, until the natural cycle exerts itself.
+Cycles can be very erratic or non-existent in PCOS even after using for 2-6 months, if this is the case use a 28 day cycle to begin with, until the natural cycle exerts itself.
 This would mean using the cream from day 15 to 28.

 For more information please see this web page on how to use progesterone.